Jane's New Year's celebration is not so happy.

 Jane looked at David.
 "Why don't you act like a man for a change and tell her what happened?"

 "She knows what happened.
 You tricked me into going into the bedroom with you and then you tried it on with me."

 "What!" their mother yelled.
 "She did what?
 I warned you, Gwen, I warned you what she was like, but you wouldn't have it would you?"
 She turned to Jane.
 "How dare you?
 How could you after all Gwen's done for you?"

 "Mind my own business, it is my business you immoral bitch."
 She raised her hand, but Jane grabbed her by the wrist and gently but firmly pushed her away.

 "I'm not a child anymore, don't you ever raise your hand to me again."

 "Go pack your bags and get out of my house.
 You're not wanted here.
 You've never been wanted here."

-I looked over to Gwen.
-Gwen was becoming unsure and she looked at David to avoid my eyes.
-I shook my head and went up to my bedroom to pack, thinking my time here was over and I would never return.
+Jane looked over to Gwen.
+Gwen was becoming unsure and she looked at David to avoid Jane’s eyes.
+Jane shook her head and went up to her bedroom to pack, thinking her time here was over and she would never return.

-I came down the stairs and walked out of the house without going into the living room.
-Although I was upset, I was also angry and slammed the door behind me without calling goodbye.
-Despite the weight of the bulging suitcase, I walked briskly and upright and I didn't look back.
+She came down the stairs and walked out of the house without going into the living room.
+Although she was upset, she was also angry and slammed the door behind her without calling goodbye.
+Despite the weight of the bulging suitcase, she walked briskly and upright and she didn't look back.